Getting Started- CLASS CLOSED

 Output-

 The Output phase triples the retention of material you read.
-The workbook and online quizzes are the primary Output tools in this course.
+The chapter quizzes and online quizzes are the primary Output tools in this course.
 The Output phase is essential in establishing understanding and retention of the material.
 Traditional classes provide classroom lecture and discussion to accomplish the "output" phase.
 Our class time begins with the Application phase, assuming you have largely accomplished the Input and Output phases on your own.

 Application-